NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

     such files outside the root by making a `binder/` folder in the root and placing the file there.

-> **A note on transparency** <br>
+!!!
+Info "A note on transparency"
-> Resources like Github/Bitbucket and Jupyter Notebooks have changed
-> the way we do scientific research by encouraging visibility, social
-> interaction and transparency.
+    Resources like Github/Bitbucket and Jupyter Notebooks have changed the way we do scientific research by encouraging visibility, social interaction and transparency.
-> It was not long ago that the analysis scripts and workflows in a lab were
-> well-guarded secrets that we only most reluctantly shared with others.
+    It was not long ago that the analysis scripts and workflows in a lab were well-guarded secrets that we only most reluctantly shared with others.
-> Assuming that it was even possible.
-In most cases, the only postdoc who
-> knew how to get it to work had left for a new position in industry, or
-> no one could remember the password to the file server.
-If you're a PhD
-> student, we encourage you to embrace this new development
-> wholeheartedly, for it will make your research better and make you into
-> a better scientist.
+    Assuming that it was even possible.
+In most cases, the only postdoc who knew how to get it to work had left for a new position in industry, or no one could remember the password to the file server.
+If you're a PhD student, we encourage you to embrace this new development wholeheartedly, for it will make your research better and make you into a better scientist.
 And you will have more fun.

 !!!
 Success "Quick recap"
     In this section we've learned: